When it comes to Medicare, the question we hear most often after “What does it cost?” is, “What does it cover?”

 Does Medicare cover nursing homes and long-term care facilities?

-Medicare generally doesn’t cover the cost of a nursing home, assisted living or long-term care facility.
+Original Medicare generally doesn’t cover the cost of a nursing home, assisted living or long-term care facility.
 Medicare Part A does cover care provided in a skilled nursing facility with certain conditions and time limitations.

 If you qualify for it, Medicaid, which is administered by states under federal guidelines, may cover nursing home care.
 You may need to exhaust your personal resources on medical care before you are eligible.